 It is proposed that ESB Group provides ESB Networks with a notional liquidity facility which will be drawn down in periods where ESB Networks has a short-term (notional) funding shortfall in advance of a long-term (notional) funding transaction and allocation.
-ESB Networks propose to set out how this facility would operate and the terms of that facility with a view to agreement by the end of 2021.
+ESB Networks have set out to CRU in the 2021 submission how this facility would operate and the terms of that facility.